kelseymh/G4CMP/README.md

 `$G4WORKDIR/lib/$G4SYSTEM/` directory, just like any other Geant4 example or user code, and should be found automatically when linking an application.

+*NOTE*:  If you want debugging symbols included with the G4CMP library, you need to build with the G4DEBUG environment or Make variable set:

+	export G4DEBUG=1
+or
+	setenv G4DEBUG 1
+or
+	make library G4DEBUG=1

 With the library built, any of the three demonstration programs (phonon, charge) may be built as a normal GEANT4 user application.
 From the top-level directory, use the command